4castRenewables/maelstrom-a2/README.md

 1. Start a Jupyter lab via Jupyter JSC on the respective login node (i.e. Juwels or Juwels Booster).
 2. Select the kernel (see above).

+## Running A2 on Mantik
+Currently, the following MLflow projects exist to run A2 models with Mantik
+- Split data and train model of baseline DeBERTa classifier, see `scripts/relevance_classifier/mlflow_projects/deberta_rain_classifier/.
+### Setup on Juwels Cluster
+Here, we execute our code in a venv environment.
+For setup of a venv with the necessary packages installed, can be found in README.md of respective MLflow project folder.
+### Setup on Mantik platform GUI
+In your project, create an `Experiment` to log data to and `Code` that refers to this repository.
+### Create Run
+In the `Run` form adopt parameter values of the `MLflow` project file and compute backend file to your setup.

 ## Debugging
 To show processing bottelenecks line_profiler is used.
 For memory profiling, we use the respective [memory_profiler](https://github.com/pythonprofilers/memory_profiler) package.